andburn/hdt-plugin-victoryshot/README.md

 - In order to build this plugin you'll will need to add references to:
   - *HearthstoneDeckTracker.exe*
-  - and also the *Common* plugin's dll's.
+  - all of the *Common* plugin's dll's.
-- The yellow triangle icons in visual studio will indicate what files need to be referenced where.
+- The yellow triangle icons in visual studio in a projects references tree will indicate what files need to be referenced and where.

 ---